Getting back to exercise and successful ageing

 Restrictions on what we have been able to do over the last year has made it easy for us to become demotivated to exercise, remind yourself of how good exercise makes you feel and try hard to get your exercise routine back.
 It would be a pity if what we have had to endure over the last year has a detrimental effect on our health in the future and our ability to enjoy life in our later years.

-If you need help on your return to exercise journey our physios are always happy to assist.
+If you need help on your return to exercise or would like some recommendations of suitable exercises for older people, our physios are always happy to assist.

 Share this post: